spatie/laravel-permission/README.md

         'permission' => Spatie\Permission\Models\Permission::class,

         /*
-         * When using the "HasRoles" trait from this package, we need to know which
+         * When using the "HasTenants" trait from this package, we need to know which
          * Eloquent model should be used to retrieve your roles.
 Of course, it
          * is often just the "Role" model but you may use whatever you like.
          *